dalderson455/SPT/README.md

 ### CSV Output Format

 If you provide the `--save-csv` flag, the pipeline will export the raw trajectories.
-This format is mathematically equivalent to the `Spots` array in the original MATLAB reference code.
 The columns include:

 *   `x` and `y`: Sub-pixel spatial coordinates.
 *   `frame`: The video frame number.